Everything You Need to Know About ADU - Accessory Dwelling Units

 Same house as example #2, only that the 3000 sqft barn converted fully to ADU plus 150 sqft were added to the bard as new construction

-Percentage of the primary residence?
+ADU and percentage of the primary residence?
 True or false?

-One misconception that people have is that there is a minimum percentage requirement from the total size of the house.
-Although it might be true that each city can enforce a percentage of the total property, that only applies for units larger than the minimum benchmark of 850 sqft (or 1000 sqft for more than 1bds).
-That means that technically if you own a 700 sqft house and you have an adequate size back yard to meet the required setbacks.
+One misconception that people have is that there is a minimum percentage requirement for the total size of the house.
+Although it might be true that each city can enforce a percentage of the entire property, that only applies for units larger than the minimum benchmark of 850 sqft (or 1000 sqft for more than 1bds).
+That means technically if you own a 700 sqft house and you have an adequate size back yard to meet the required setbacks.
 (Scroll down for more information) you can build up to 1000 sqft (for more than 1 bds ADU) even if the city allowed only 50% ADU from the original structure.
 Amazing, isn’t it?

 Example #3: 800 Sqft house with 200 sqft garage

-With that said, if you want to build more than 1000 sqft ADU you will be subject to the city limitation even on existing structure conversion.
+With that said, if you want to build more than 1000 sqft ADU, you will be subject to the city limitation even on existing structure conversion.

 For a city with a percentage requirement, the owner must have at least 6000 sqft house to convert the entire barn to ADU